Munirabad: Transport

 Munirabad can be reached by bus from Hosapete (8 km) or Koppal (20 km).
-Train stations include Hosapete or Munirabad-RS.
+Munirabad railway station is a railway station located on the Guntakal–Vasco da Gama line.

 History

 When Rama and Laxman were seeking to find Sita Mata, they met Shabri, who was a devotee of Lord Rama, at Pampa Sarover, very near Munirabad.
 Bali Kila (Bali's Fort) is also situated near this place.
 Rishyamookh Hill is where Lord Rama and Hanuman met for the first time.